We provide two plugins that allow you to control who can access what on your WordPress site. This is simple way to understand the difference:

 - PublishPress Permissions allows you to control who can read Pages with a specific Status, Category or Tag, or even Pages with a particular parent Page.

-There are many more differences between the two plugins, but hopefully this gives you a general guide: PublishPress Capabilities controls the default WordPress permissions and PublishPress Permissions goes much deeper.
+There are many more differences between the two plugins, but hopefully this gives you a general guide: PublishPress Capabilities controls general access to WordPress features and is enough for 80% of sites.
+PublishPress Permissions goes much deeper and has advanced features that perhaps 20% of sites will need.